openethereum/fether/README.md

   * Fether window has a frame (with close/minimise icons).
 * Always
   * Fether menu is shown in the Fether window by clicking the Fether window and then holding down the ALT key to reveal it.
+  * Fether menu may be configured to automatically hide by setting `setAutoHideMenuBar`
   * Fether tray icon does nothing
   * Fether window position is saved upon move, minimising, and close so it is restored in the same position.